READY Compass · Erasmus+ · 15 questions

 Distance removes the signals

-You cannot feel the atmosphere.
-You cannot notice who looks up when the intern walks in.
-You work from emails and assumptions.
-READY turns assumptions into questions you can actually verify.
+You cannot feel the atmosphere of the office.
+You cannot see who looks up when the intern walks in.
+You work from emails, forms, and assumptions.
+The assumptions are the dangerous part.

 🔇